trickybit/ghost/README.md

 &#9637;

 ### Grid
-Paint vertical and horzontal lines.
+Fill the surface with vertical and horzontal lines.

 #### Usage
 ```css